elikemteddy/memory-to-cloudwatch/README.md

 # memory-to-cloudwatch
-Node.js package to publish memory statistics to AWS CloudWatch
+Gathers and publishes memory statistics to AWS CloudWatch